 -

-- This feature is enabled by the new diagnostic (
+- This feature is enabled by default when you create an AOT cache.
+It can be disabled with the diagnostic

 .

-- This feature is enabled by the new diagnostic (
+- This feature is enabled by default when you create an AOT cache.
+It can be disabled with the diagnostic

 -